samuel-hunter/ur-game/docs/api-plan.md

 within their messages to promote the self-discovery that RESTful glory advertises.

+Finally, beyond requests and events, the server will also send occasional WebSocket ping frames.

 ## Endpoint

-The endpoint to create a new session is `wss://$host/sessions/new`.
-Endpoints to join preexisting sessions are provided by the Session Join event.
+The endpoint to create a new session is `wss://$host/ws/sessions`.
+Endpoints to join preexisting sessions are in the form `wss://$host/ws/sessions/:token`.

 ## Requests